awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 ## Amazon Pinpoint SMS and Voice API Actions<a name="permissions-actions-sms-voice-apiactions"></a>

-This section identifies API actions that you can add to the IAM policies in your AWS account\.
-By adding policies to an IAM user account, you can specify which Amazon Pinpoint SMS and Voice API features that user is allowed to use\.

-To learn more about the Amazon Pinpoint SMS and Voice API, see the [Amazon Pinpoint SMS and Voice API Reference](https://docs.aws.amazon.com/pinpoint-sms-voice/latest/APIReference/)\.
+This section identifies actions for features that are available from the Amazon Pinpoint SMS and Voice API\.
+This is a supplemental API that provides advanced options for using and managing the SMS and voice channels in Amazon Pinpoint\.
+To learn more about this API, see the [Amazon Pinpoint SMS and Voice API Reference](https://docs.aws.amazon.com/pinpoint-sms-voice/latest/APIReference/)\.

 **`sms-voice:CreateConfigurationSet`**
 Create a configuration set for sending voice messages\.